“The LORD is my shepherd; I shall not want.” Psalm 23:1 (ESV)

 I never would have had the courage to write my story with the twists and turns it has taken.
 I have walked through seasons of devastation beyond what I thought I could survive.
 But I have also been incredibly blessed and humbled as God has proven Himself faithful beyond my ability to comprehend.

-Maybe you’re in the devastatingly dark middle of an unchosen journey.
-One that leaves you tempted to pull away from the Lord wondering, How could a good God lead me to such a difficult place?
+Maybe you’re in the devastatingly dark middle of a season you didn’t choose.
+One that leaves you tempted to pull away from the Lord, wondering, How could a good God lead me to such a difficult place?

 Oh, friend.
 I understand.

-So does David, the shepherd destined to be king, who penned the words of Psalm 23.
-David’s desperately honest cry in Psalm 22:1 reveals he was well-acquainted with discouragement and despair: “My God, my God, why have you forsaken me?
+So did David, the shepherd who was destined to be king, who penned the words of many biblical psalms.
+David’s desperately honest cry in Psalm 22:1 reveals he was well acquainted with discouragement and despair: “My God, my God, why have you forsaken me?
 Why are you so far from saving me, from the words of my groaning?”
-(ESV)
+(ESV).

 So how do we keep choosing to follow our Shepherd when He leads us into valleys we’d rather avoid?
 We can begin by remembering these two truths about the Lord: